Laion459/Laion459/README.md

-- 👋 Hi, I’m @Laion459
+- 👋 Hi, I’m  Leonardo
-- 👀 I’m interested in ...
+- 👀 I’m interested in  aprender +
-- 🌱 I’m currently learning ...
+v- 🌱 I’m currently learning  programação web
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  projetos livres
-- 📫 How to reach me ...
+- 📫 How to reach me  laion459@gmail.com

 <!---
 Laion459/Laion459 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.